Niels Simonsen Glostrup

 Niels Simonsen Glostrup (died 6 January 1639 in Christiania, Norway) was a Danish priest who became the seventh Lutheran Bishop of Oslo (after 1624: Christiania).

 Niels Glostrup was born in a small town named Glostrup near Copenhagen, where his father, Simon Jensen, was a priest.
 At the University of Copenhagen, he appears in 1604 as a student and in 1608 as a responder in a disputation, which was held by Professor Hans Jensen Alanus at the University.
 Then he went aboard.
 In 1609 he was in Wittenberg.
 In 1612 he took his Master's Degree in Copenhagen and, in the same year, became a parish pastor in Køge, Denmark.
-The next year, he was engaged to marry Karen Andersdatter but she left him for King Christian IV of Denmark.
+The next year, he was engaged to marry Karen Andersdatter but she left him for King Christian IV.
 Niels married her sister Anna instead.
 In 1616 he was transferred to Helsingør to be its parish pastor.
 But he stayed for only a short time.